lemberck/DataViz-San_Francisco_Crime_Choropleth_Map/README.md

 # San Francisco Crime Choropleth Map

+- **Main Objective:** Create a San Francisco Map of the crimes committed in 2016, where it is able to visualize the most affected neighborhoods.

   The objective of this project is to create a Choropleth map to visualize crimes registered in San Francisco in 2016 by Neighborhood.
 This requires the Folium Package.